Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Results

 \subsection{Characteristic Electrostatic and Transport Scales}

-The characteristic electrostatic and transport length scales that control thickness-dependent mobility in HPGe are summarized in Table~\ref{tab:params-compact} and plotted in Fig.~\ref{fig:lengths} for all USD-grown samples (P,Q,R,S,X, and Y).
-Together, they establish a consistent physical hierarchy that constrains how the effective conducting channel evolves as the crystal is thinned.
+The characteristic electrostatic and transport length scales governing the thickness-dependent effective Hall mobility, arising from electrostatic reduction of the conducting thickness in HPGe are summarized in Table~\ref{tab:params-compact} and plotted in Fig.~\ref{fig:lengths} for all USD-grown samples (P, Q, R, S, X, and Y).
+Together, these scales establish a consistent physical hierarchy that constrains how the electrically active conducting thickness evolves as the crystal is thinned under electrostatic surface depletion.